dehesa/CodableCSV/README.md

 <ul>
 <details><summary><code>CSVReader</code>.</summary><p>

-A `CSVReadder` parses CSV data from an input and returns CSV row as an array of strings.
+A `CSVReadder` parses CSV data from a given input (`String`, or `Data`, or file) and returns CSV rows as a `String`s array. `CSVReader` can be used at a "high-level", in which case it parses an input completely; or at a lower level, in which each row is decoded when requested.

+-   Complete input parsing.

+    ```swift
+    let file = try CSVReader.parse(input: ...)
+    // file is of type: CSVReader.Output
+    ```

+    This type of parsing returns a simple structure containing the CSV headers and CSV rows.
+Additionally it lets you access each field through the header name or the field index.

 -   Row-by-row parsing.

     ```swift
-    let reader = try CSVReader(data: ...)
+    let reader = try CSVReader(input: "...")
     while let row = try reader.parseRow() {
         // Do something with the row: [String]
     }
     ```

     Alternatively you can use the `parseRecord()` function which also returns the next CSV row, but it wraps the result in a convenience structure.
-This structure lets you access each field with the header name (as long as the `headerStrategy` is market with `.firstLine`).
+This structure lets you access each field with the header name (as long as the `headerStrategy` is marked with `.firstLine`).

 -   `Sequence` syntax parsing.

     ```swift
-    let reader = try CSVReader(fileURL: ...)
+    let reader = try CSVReader(input: URL(...), configuration: ...)
     for row in reader {
         // Do something with the row: [String]
     }
     ```

     Please note the `Sequence` syntax (i.e. `IteratorProtocol`) doesn't throw errors; therefore if the CSV data is invalid, the previous code will crash.
 If you don't control the CSV data origin, use `parseRow()` instead.

--   Whole input parsing.

-    ```swift
-    let file = try CSVReader.parse(string: ..., configuration: ...)
-    // file is of type: CSVReader.Output
-    ```

-    This type of parsing returns a simple structure containing the CSV headers and CSV rows.
-Additionally it lets you access each field through the header name or the field index.

 ### Reader Configuration